-A tailored website gives the community comprehensive information about The Basin Fire Brigade.
+A tailored website and Facebook page gives the community comprehensive information about The Basin Fire Brigade.

 A static message board located at the front of the station gives the passing public immediate notices such as total fire bans days and bushfire education evenings.
 Electronic movable roadside message boards are also used.